When you have chronic (long-lasting) constipation, you need to find out what’s causing it.

 It’s not clear what brings this kind of constipation on, but it’s often treated with behavioral and relaxation training.

 You may need special tests to figure out what type of functional constipation you have.
 They may seem awkward and embarrassing, but medical staff do them all the time and they’re over pretty quickly.
-They’ll tell your doctor what he needs to know so he can best treat you.
+They’ll tell your doctor what they need to know so they can best treat you.